kimjoar/writings/views.md

 What's a view?
 --------------

-Basically, it's a component which handles some part of a user interface.
-My views have five primary responsibilities (Those familiar with MVC and MVP will probably call these views Controllers or Presenters, but the nomenclature is not important — splitting responsibilities between different components is):
+Basically, a view is a component which handles some part of a user interface.
+My views have five primary responsibilities (Those familiar with MVC and MVP will probably call these views *Controllers* or *Presenters*, but the nomenclature is not important — splitting responsibilities between different components is):

-* Rendering the view itself, i.e. making changes to the DOM.
+* Rendering the view, i.e. making changes to the DOM.
 * Listening for DOM events, such as `click` and `submit`.
 * Listening for events from the rest of my application.
 A view also trigger events.
 * Creating sub-views if they are needed.
-* Updating models based on changes in the view (a model is responsible for persisting state.)
+* Updating models based on changes in the view (a model can for example be responsible for persisting state.)

 A view is, however, never ever allowed to access something which is outside its subset of the DOM.